 Company has adopted a policy for prevention of Sexual Harassment of Women at workplaceas required under the Act.

-The following is a summary of sexual harassment complaint received or dispose of duringthe year 2014-15.
+The following is a summary of sexual harassment complaint received or disposed offduring the year 2018-19.

 In the view of the nature of the Company Rule 8 of Company (Accounts) Rules 2014concerning conservation of energy and technology absorption respectively are notapplicable to the Company.